 Due to the detailed videos and information on this website, the majority of vehicles are sold without the customer viewing in person and the vehicle is delivered to them.
 Vehicles are delivered on a flatbed transporter or trailer and come fully charged and ready to use.

 How much does delivery cost?

 Deliveries locally in South Oxfordshire & West Wiltshire are free of charge.
-Deliveries elsewhere are chargeable and are based on the distance travelled and the weight of the vehicle.
+Deliveries elsewhere are chargeable and the cost is based on the distance travelled and the weight of the vehicle.
 For vehicles weighing under 1,700kg, the delivery costs £50 + £1.30 per mile + VAT.